-Change # Page # Section Summary of Change Change Made By Date
+Change # Page # Section Summary of Change Change Made By Date 1 22 Protective Actions Updates in preparation for BOS adoption on March 4, 2025 R. Hillman 4/8/2025 2 3

-1

-2

-3

 PREFACE

 Legal authority to undertake the development of the Emergency Operations Plan and subsequent actions in an emergency derives from the Goochland County Board of Supervisors.